benji6/virtual-audio-graph/README.md

 - `virtual-audio-graph.defineNode` method described below.

 - `virtual-audio-graph.getAudioNodeById` takes an id and returns the audioNode relating to that id or undefined if no such audioNode exists.
-This is useful if the node has methods like the analyserNode.
+This is useful if the node has methods (e.g. `AnalyserNode.getFloatFrequencyData` & `OscillatorNode.setPeriodicWave`).
 If you adjust any properties on nodes retrieved using this method virtual-audio-graph will not know so be careful!

 ### Updating the Audio Graph